pappasam/papercolor-theme-slim/README.md

 1. Has **no abstraction**, which [maximizes performance] and simplifies user color mapping overrides.
 2. Targets `gui` options (`guifg`, `guibg`, `gui`, `guicursor`) with [truecolor] support.
 Run `echo $COLORTERM` from your terminal.
 If it responds `truecolor`, you have `truecolor` support.
+3. Sets [guicursor] for consistent cursor highlighting, and [winborder] for consistent window border highlighting.
-3. Limited to the following highlight groups for consistency across languages
+4. Limited to the following highlight groups for consistency across languages
    - [built-in groups]
    - [diagnostic-highlight]
    - [html-vim]